MadhuKashyap/DBConcepts/Notes.md

 Total before T occurs = 500 + 200 = 700.
 Total after T occurs = 400 + 300 = 700.

--Isolation : Multiple transactions occur independently without interference.
+- Isolation : Multiple transactions occur independently without interference.
 In other words, Changes occurring in a particular transaction will not be visible to any other transaction until that particular change in that transaction is written to memory or has been committed.

 Consider two transactions T and T”.
 <img width="627" alt="image" src="https://github.com/MadhuKashyap/DBConcepts/assets/40714383/497c965c-e978-4764-b6a5-ef4a78ed747d">